Temp Agency Applications: What Passes Filters

 How Temp Agency Screening Actually Works

 Background checks happen in two stages.
 The agency runs one check.
-The client company where you work runs another.
+The client company runs another.
 Passing the agency does not guarantee client approval.

 Resume Format That Passes AI